Development and co-design of a behavioral activation intervention targeting depression among people with dementia for the Swedish context

 Objective: To develop a behavioral activation intervention targeting depression among people with dementia for the Swedish context together with key stakeholders.

-Results: An overarching theme ‘Tailoring and flexibility’ resulted from interviews and focus groups.
-Stakeholders expressed a need to adapt intervention material to increase relevancy and representativeness by: (1) adding multiple case stories to illustrate different life situations, age groups, ethnic backgrounds, and to increase relevance to Swedish society and culture; (2) designing new illustrations, as proposed illustrations were perceived old-fashioned and reinforced ageing and dementia stereotypes; and (3) reducing text to minimize treatment burden.
-Stakeholders also expressed a need for flexibility concerning intervention delivery and expressed a need for choice concerning: (1) location of guidance sessions to enable face-to-face sessions to be delivered in a familiar, safe, and convenient environment (e.g., home or familiar community setting); (2) mode of guidance (e.g., face-to-face, telephone, online); and (3) amount of guidance (e.g., frequency and number of guidance sessions).
+Results: An overarching theme, ‘Tailoring and flexibility’, resulted from interviews and focus groups.
+Stakeholders expressed a need to adapt intervention material to increase relevancy and representativeness by (1) adding multiple case stories to illustrate different life situations, age groups, and ethnic backgrounds and to increase relevance to Swedish society and culture; (2) designing new illustrations, as proposed illustrations were perceived as old-fashioned and reinforced ageing and dementia stereotypes; and (3) reducing text to minimize treatment burden.
+Stakeholders also expressed a need for flexibility concerning intervention delivery and expressed a need for choice concerning (1) location of guidance sessions to enable face-to-face sessions to be delivered in a familiar, safe and convenient environment (e.g., home or familiar community setting); (2) mode of guidance (e.g., face to face, telephone, online); and (3) amount of guidance (e.g., frequency and number of guidance sessions).